Boy: Race

 During an event promoting the 2017 boxing bout between Floyd Mayweather Jr. and Conor McGregor, the latter told the former to "dance for me, boy."
 The remarks led several boxers – including Mayweather and Andre Ward – as well as multiple commentators to accuse McGregor of racism.

 Biology

 Sex determination

-Human sex is determined at fertilization when the genetic sex of the zygote has been initialized by a sperm cell containing either an X or Y chromosome.
-If this sperm cell contains an X chromosome, it will coincide with the X chromosome of the ovum and a girl will develop.
-A sperm cell carrying a Y chromosome results in an XY combination, and a boy will develop.
+Human sex is determined at fertilization when the genetic sex of the zygote is determined by whether the sperm cell contains an X or Y chromosome.
+If the sperm cell contains an X chromosome, the fetus will be XX and, typically, a girl will develop.
+A sperm cell carrying a Y chromosome results in an XY combination, and typically a boy will develop.
+Variations from this general rule result in intersex fetuses.

 In utero development and genitalia

 In male embryos at six to seven weeks' gestation, "the expression of a gene on the Y chromosome induces changes that result in the development of the testes".
 At approximately nine weeks' gestation, the production of testosterone by a male embryo results in the development of the male reproductive system.

 The male reproductive system includes both external and internal organs.
 The external organs include the penis, the scrotum, and the testicles (or testes).
 The penis is a cylindrical organ filled with spongy tissue.
 It is the organ used by boys to expel urine.
 The foreskin of some boys' penises is removed in a process known as circumcision.
 The scrotum is a loose sac of skin behind the penis which contains the testicles.
 Testicles are oval-shaped gonads.
 A boy generally possesses two testicles.
 Internal male reproductive organs include the vas deferens, the ejaculatory ducts, the urethra, the seminal vesicles, and the prostate gland.